Public Data Catalogue

 Then, click “Edit Sources Metadata” to fill out the metadata for the entire dataset.
 At the very minimum, your source must include a title and abstract.
 Fill out contextual information about the entire dataset to the best of your ability, then click “Save” and “Ok”.

 Click “Create a new view” to load your view into your project.
 Choose vector tile and click “Create”.
-This should automatically load your new data source into the view.
+You have now created an empty view which you will need to select a source layer and attribute to visualize.
 Navigate to the view page and select the pencil button beneath your new view.
-Fill in the abstract for the view and click save to see your data.
+Under “Source Layer” select the dataset you just uploaded and click “Save” to visualize the default attribute (which can be changed under “Source Attribute”.
+Fill in the abstract for the view and click "Save" to see your data.

 Fill in all the available metadata that is relevant to the variable you are displaying out of the dataset.
 This will be viewable to all user groups you set in this dialogue.
 This includes a relevant abstract, temporal scale, and other attributes that will contribute to your data integrity score.
 Select which primary variable you would like to display.
 Secondary variables will appear in a pop-up when a feature is clicked.